Social Listening: Complete Guide

 3. Competitive Intelligence

 Social listening tracks what is said about your brand and provides insights into competitors' weaknesses and customer feedback on their products.
-This information is invaluable for refining marketing strategy and product development Hootsuite.
+This information is invaluable for refining your social media marketing strategy and product development Hootsuite.

 4. Deepening Customer Relationships